GilbertoFreitasJunior997/factory-four-status/README.md

 ## Key Features

 - **GitLab Pages Pipeline**: Implemented GitLab Pages Pipeline to automate the deployment process, ensuring that the latest version of the dashboard is readily available, for easy deployment and accessibility.

+- **Unit Tests**: Created comprehensive unit tests using Vitest and the React Testing Library.

 - **TailwindCSS Styling**: Utilizing the power of **TailwindCSS** for a visually appealing and scalable design that adapts to different screen sizes. 🎨